arnab132/Meteorological-Data-Analysis-using-Python/README.md

 # Meteorological-Data-Analysis-using-Python

-It can also be termed as Weather analysis or Meteorological Data analysis.
+It can also be termed as Weather analysis or Meteorological data analysis.

 ![image](https://user-images.githubusercontent.com/22562694/122146578-fbbe1a00-ce74-11eb-958d-4ce18a21eef2.png)

 Data analysis can be described as a process consisting of several steps in which the raw data are transformed and processed in order to produce Data Visualizations and make predictions.
-Data analysis is schematized as a process chain consisting of the following sequence of stages:
+Data analysis is schematized as a process chain consisting of the following sequence of Stages:

 ![image](https://user-images.githubusercontent.com/22562694/121211631-43074200-c89a-11eb-8ed3-543b449f1096.png)